GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 {% Aside 'gotchas' %}

 In Chrome DevTools, you'll see a console error or warning pop up for violations that are committed by third-party scripts _and_ third-party iframes.
-Not all of these will translate to reports being sent to your endpoint.
+Not all of these will translate into reports being sent to your endpoint: the former will, the latter won't.

 {% endAside %}